-In Somerset, Independent Reviewing Officers and Child Protection chairs are referred to as ISROs (Independent Safeguarding Reviewing Officers).
+In Somerset, Independent Reviewing Officers and Child Protection Chairs are referred to as Independent Safeguarding Reviewing Officers (ISROs).
 ISROs and advocates are committed to achieving the best outcomes for all children and young people in Somerset.
 They do this through participation, support, review and challenge.

 Our service covers

-- Chairing of Children’s Child Protection Conferences and Independent review of Child Protection planning for children
+- Chairing Children’s Child Protection Conferences and Independent review of Child Protection planning for children

 - Chairing review meetings and independent review of planning for Children Looked After